AqwamCreates/DataPredict/docs/HighValueProjectTutorials/StressSystems.md

   * Accuracy - The more stressed you are, the more harder it is for you to focus.

-  * Erraticism - The more stressed you are, the more harder it is for you to focus.
+  * Erratic Control - The more stressed you are, the more harder it is for you to focus.

 ## Stress Tracking Models